 Results: SATISFACTORY.
-CARES operators practiced at making contest contacts with some success, with reasonably good band propagation on 40m and 20m that day.
-A Near Incident Vertical Skyway (INVIS) antenna was set up to demonstrate communications in the 100 to 200-mile range.
-This setup worked satisfactory.
+CARES operators practiced at making contest contacts with good success, with reasonably good band propagation on 20m that day.
+A Near Vertical Incidence Skywave (NVIS) antenna was set up to demonstrate communications in the 100- to 400-mile range.

-- 3. Practice with and educate each other about various other radio equipment and technologies Results: SATISFACTORY.
-CARES members gave demos and shared knowledge about MESH networks, HF operations, and using a antenna analyzer. - 4.
-Meet informally with representatives of some of CARES' served agencies and ARRL officials Results: SATISFACTORY.
+3. Practice with and educate each other about various other radio equipment and technologies Results: SATISFACTORY.
+CARES members gave demos and shared knowledge radio direction finding via fox hunt, HF operations, digital operations, and using an antenna analyzer.

+4. Meet informally with representatives of some of CARES' served agencies and ARRL officials Results: SATISFACTORY.